The Goddesses for children and teenagers page is for mothers as well as their off - spring.

 There are Maiden Goddesses in the teenage section.
 These are associated with the first blossoming of womanhood, adulthood and sexuality, and are linked to Springtime.
 Just as her adolescent develops breasts and becomes sexually capable, so too does the Earth swell with the promise of new life.

 I have split the Goddesses for children and teenagers into two separate alphabetical lists so that you can find the information that is most relevant to you.
-In addition to the list of Goddesses for Children and teenagers I have also produce lists of fertility Goddesses linked with pregnancy and birth.
+In addition to the list of Goddesses for Children and teenagers I have also produce lists of fertility Goddesses linked and a page dedicated to the Goddesses of Childbirth and Pregnancy.

 For mothers of adolescences, you may wish to work with one of the Maiden Goddesses to mark the your daughter's passage from childhood to womanhood.